canonical/cloud-init/doc/rtd/topics/network-config-format-v1.rst

 - ``address``: List of IPv4 or IPv6 address of nameservers.
 - ``search``: List of of hostnames to include in the resolv.conf search path.
+- ``interface``: Optional.
+Ties the nameserver definition to the specified interface.
+The value specified here must match the `name` of an interface defined in this config.
+If unspecified, this nameserver will be considered a global nameserver.

 **Nameserver Example**::